Buying a New RV in Five Steps - updated June 2019

 Motorhome Pros - no towing involved (unless towing a small car behind), everything in 'one box'

-Motorhome Cons - most expensive, truck suspension, inflexible as transport at destination
+Motorhome Cons - most expensive, truck suspension, inflexible as transport at destination.
+Major depreciation.
+Driving licence will need upgrading if laden weight exceeds 4.5 tonne.

-Step Two - Choose Your RV Type and Budget
+Buying a New RV - Step Two: Choose Your RV Type and Budget

 Based on your likely needs, decide in principle which fork in the road you wish to go down – caravan or motor home?
 This decision is not irreversible at this stage, but it helps to narrow down the number of RVs you will need to look over in the early stages.

-Agree on your RV budget, not only for purchase but also for running costs.
+Agree on your RV budget, not only for purchase but also for running costs and depreciation.
 Make sure that your purchasing budget includes any options that you feel are necessary but are not included in the base price of the RV.

 If your budget does not stretch to a new RV, then decide what compromises you are willing to make in terms of age and facilities to get the RV you can afford.
 Then look at used RVs.